-Our Town Planner is Ron Hancock, AICP.
-He is responsible for many functions within the Town of Maggie Valley, including: code enforcement, subdivision administration, floodplain management, zoning administration, plan review, long-range planning services, and other duties as directed by the Town Manager.
-His main responsibilities include:
+Our Town Planner is responsible for many functions within the Town of Maggie Valley, including: code enforcement, subdivision administration, floodplain management, zoning administration, plan review, long-range planning services, and other duties as directed by the Town Manager.
+Main responsibilities include:

 - Providing technical and staff level review for permit and development applications and preparing staff reports on proposals for Town boards;

 - Providing public notification, minutes and agendas for public meetings;

 - Preparation of reports, research, documentation, maps and recommendations for the Board of Aldermen, Planning Board and the Zoning Board of Adjustment;